Speech Debelle: Speech Therapy (2009)

 Debelle returned to her mother's house at age 23 and began calling record labels.
 In November 2007 she was signed by Big Dada records, a small imprint of Ninja Tune.
 She has said the label helped her develop artistically, and gave her complete creative control of her music.

 Debelle's debut album, Speech Therapy, was released in the United Kingdom on 31 May 2009.
 The album was led by a white label limited release of "Searching".
 Thereafter the album had three singles released, "The Key", "Better Days" featuring Micachu, "Go Then, Bye" and finally "Spinning".
 Recorded mostly in Australia, the album was created by Debelle, Wayne Lotek and Plutonic Lab (who produced "The Key and "Better Days"), and Big Dada founder Will Ashon, the album documented her formative years in London.
 She has cited her biggest influences on the album as he biggest inspiration for the first album was Tracy Chapman and Meshell Ndegeocello.
 Unlike many other hip hop albums, the tracks eschew the use of samples and rely instead on live instrumentals.

 "The Key" won Best Budget Video for Pop, Dance, Urban at the UK Music Video Awards in 2009.

 In 2009, she performed at Glastonbury Festival.
 Her 2009 Glastonbury appearance was also accompanied with her first live TV performance of "Searching".
-As the broadcast was made the after Michael Jackson died, after the song she gave her sentiments to a formative figure to her artistry.
+As the broadcast was made the day after Michael Jackson died, after the song she gave her sentiments to a formative figure to her artistry.
 Later in the year during an interview with The Guardian, when asked what/who she could bring back to life, she answered Michael Jackson.

 Debelle's single from the Speech Therapy, "Spinnin" has been re-worked by Tinchy Stryder and Dionne Bromfield and will be used as one of the official anthems of the 2012 Summer Olympics in London.
 In March 2011 she performed three songs from the album for Canal Street TV in France.